 Then the Danish king started a monopoly in Iceland and Danish merchants were only allowed to trade in the summer and had to go back to Denmark in the winter.
 The country was divided into shopping districts and you had to shop in your district.
 The south is a huge area, and all those people had to trade in Eyrarbakki.
 If you dared to shop elsewhere, you could face back-whipping.

-This was like this until around 1765, when the Danish merchants were allowed to stay for the whole year round.
-Even after the Danish–Icelandic Trade Monopoly was abolished, trading continued at Eyrarbakki up until the early 20th century.
+This was like this until around 1765 when the Danish merchants were allowed to stay for the whole year round.
+Despite the abolition of the Danish-Icelandic Trade Monopoly, trade persisted in Eyrarbakki until the early 20th century.
 Thus, the town was an important village for centuries.
 At one point it was one the busiest towns in the whole country but the lack of a good harbor was a major obstacle to growth.
-And after a bridge was built on the river Ölfusá in the late 19th century its fate was sealed.
+The construction of a bridge over the Ölfusá river in the late 19th century sealed its fate.

 My work at the Museum was meeting guests, working on the infrastructure of the museum, and later running the archaeology department.
 Of course, the highlight was taking over the archaeology as soon as I finished my degree.
 While I was studying archaeology, I worked at the museum in the morning and took classes in the afternoon plus raised three small children.
 At night I worked cleaning floors in stores after they closed.
 After midnight I would do homework.
 The challenge was to be able to do all this.
 Today I do not understand how I was able to do this but with a supportive husband and a desire to fulfill my childhood dream about becoming an archaeologist I managed to do and graduated with my first degree at the age of 32.